One Day in San Jose, Costa Rica: Complete Itinerary for 2025

 What is San José in Costa Rica Known For?

-Is One Day in San José, Costa Rica Enough?
+Is a Day in San José, Costa Rica Enough?

 Absolutely, so long as you stay downtown, walk when you can, and use Uber for longer hops.
 A tight route covers the highlights between breakfast and bedtime, so you’ll have plenty of energy for the rest of your Costa Rica itinerary.